-If you decided to participate in your employee share scheme by earning options, it’s likely that you would have been told that you must wait for a specified vesting period to pass before you’re able to own shares in the company.
+If you decided to participate in your employee share scheme by earning options, you would likely have been told that you must wait for a specified vesting period to pass before you’re able to own shares in the company.
 This vesting period usually lasts for a number of years, after which you’ll be able to purchase your vested shares and gain complete ownership over them.
 These vested shares become available at the price set out when you originally received your options, known as the exercise or strike price, which is usually lower than the current value of the shares.

 However, depending on the type of shares offered by the company, these vested shares may be subject to a tax based on the discount income amount you received by purchasing the share options originally.
 Similarly, there is the possibility of receiving special tax concessions based on how your employee share scheme is structured.

 As employee share schemes can be extremely complicated, it’s important to seek the advice of a professional on exactly what the tax implications are for your particular financial situation and employee share scheme.

 In fact, having the guidance of an experienced financial professional is essential to ensure that participating in your employee share scheme is the right decision for you and, if so, how you can make the most of this arrangement.

 All you have to do is let us know how we can help.